wkorth/mapf-to-asprilo/README.md

 ## mapfconvert.py

-A module containing functions and classes to convert a .map file to .lp.
+A module containing functions and classes to convert a .map or .scen file to .lp.

 ## map2lp.py